q-litzler/Hydrodynamic-Simulation/Technical-considerations.md

 Water::Water(Model & model): AModule(model)
 ```

-This architecture proves very useful in the *View* class, where the actual construction of our OpenGL object operates.
+This architecture proves very useful in the *View* class, where the actual construction of our OpenGL object takes place.
 Building upon the similarity of every object, we use our abstract class *AModule* to manage our OpenGL buffers and state machine uniformly.

 ```
 class GLObject